Decorating Your Dining Room for Guests — and You!

 Finally, don’t forget to decorate the table itself for when it’s not in use.
 This is a great opportunity to use those vases or decorative lanterns you’ve stored away!
 Place one large vase or perhaps several smaller vases on the table with fresh or silk flowers in them, or place a lantern with a candle there, to tie together your color scheme.
 You’ll probably want to remove this centerpiece when using the table since it might take up too much space or block diners’ views of each other, but meanwhile it will give your dining room a polished look.

 Need some help refreshing your dining room or another space in your home?
-Please contact us for a complimentary consultation!
+Please contact us for a complimentary interior design consultation!